 Group One Betting Guide

-PUNTERS love betting on the Group 1 Cantala Stakes at Flemington because it has been taken out by some of the greats of Australian racing.
+Punters love betting on the Group 1 Champions Mile at Flemington because it has been taken out by some of the greats of Australian racing.

-The 1600 metre race – which is now known as the Kennedy Stakes – is for horses aged three years and older is worth a total prize purse of $1 million.
+The 1600 metre race – which is now known as the Champions Mile as of 2022 – is for horses aged three years and older is worth a total prize purse of $3 million.

-The Cantala Stakes and most big Group one races held in Australia will have markets framed for them months out from the race by the big corporate bookmakers.
+The Champions Mile and most big Group one races held in Australia will have markets framed for them months out from the race by the big corporate bookmakers.
 For Australians this means we have a handful of really positive options to bet on the biggest race meetings.

 Take a look at our comprehensive reviews below for our trusted online bookmakers.

-The Cantala Stakes hasn’t always been under that name, as principal sponsor Emirates only came on board in 1998.
+The Champions Mile hasn’t always been under that name, as principal sponsor Emirates only came on board in 1998.

-Prior to the sponsorship of Emirates, the race was sponsored by company’s such as Ampol, Honda, Nissan, Chrysler and its current name of Cantala.
+Prior to the sponsorship of Emirates, the race was sponsored by company’s such as Ampol, Honda, Nissan, Chrysler, Cantala and its current name of Champions Mile.

-With the former international banner of Emirates, and their involvement in world racing, the Cantala Stakes attracts big attention from Australians and even race goers and punters in Europe and Asia.
+With the former international banner of Emirates, and their involvement in world racing, the Champions Mile attracts big attention from Australians and even race goers and punters in Europe and Asia.

 The race was first run in 1881 where it was won by Courtenay and it has been run every year since, even throughout the war periods.